jere-mie/flask-workshop/README.md

-# MasseyHacks 2023 ~ Intro to Flask Workshop
+# WinHacks 2024 ~ Intro to Flask Workshop

-Presentation and supporting materials for my MasseyHacks 2023 Intro to Flask Workshop
+Presentation and supporting materials for my WinHacks 2024 Intro to Flask Workshop
 Created and presented by Jeremie Bornais

 ## Slides